RetroReversing/retroReversing/categories/misc/Conferences.md

 * Visual Arts
 * Level Design

+The sessions that we know about are listed in the table below:

 Title | Presenter | Track | Notes
 ---|---|---|---
 Making Fun for the Masses: We've Just Scraped the Surface! | Tom Dusenberry | Business & Legal |